spring-labs/ameba-lib/README.md

 For method tracing the SLF4J loglevel has to be configured to `INFO`, exception logging need to be configured to level `ERROR` instead.

-### Common exception classes
+### Common exception classes (0.2+)

  Exception classes we have used over and over again in projects were re-implemented in ameba-lib.
 All of them encapsulate a message key that can be used to translate the actual message text.
-Some kind of exceptions have a technical nature, whereas others express a meaningful business exception.
+Some kind of exceptions have a technical nature, whereas other exceptions express a behavior.

 ![Exception hierarchy][4]